OctopusDeploy/blog/blog/2020-06/deploying-an-octopus-pi/index.md

 ## Conclusion

-With the alignment of a number of different technologies, deploying .NET to a Raspberry Pi is possible, and Octopus Deploy makes it painless.
-Throughout this post, you have also seen a number of different ways that you can integrate with your Octopus Server, including the command line, API, and the web portal.
+With the alignment of a number of different technologies, deploying .NET to a Raspberry Pi is supported, and Octopus Deploy makes it painless.
+Throughout this post, you have also seen a number of different ways that you can integrate with your Octopus Server, including the command line and the web portal.